bealex/Macaroni/README.md

 ## Several containers

 You can use several containers inside your app.
 Which container will be used during the injection is defined by `ContainerSelector.for(_ enclosedObject: Any)` closure.
-By default it uses `defaultContainer` for all injections.
+By default, it uses `defaultContainer` for all injections.

 For example, you can use serviceContainer for all your service layer objects, uiContainer for different UI classes and `defaultContainer` for everything else.
 How to implement this is totally up to you.
 I use marker protocols for this: